ryohiy/json2ts/README.md

 # json2ts

-A CLI tool to convert JSON files to TypeScript type definitions.
+A CLI tool to convert JSON files to TypeScript constant objects.

 ## Features

-- Convert JSON files to TypeScript with `as const` assertions
+- Convert JSON files to TypeScript constant objects with `as const` assertions
-- Automatically generate variable names from JSON filenames
+- Generate constant names automatically from JSON filenames
 - Interactive overwrite confirmation for existing files
 - Pretty-printed output with proper indentation